Comment by alasdair_

 One could argue that there is i2p.
 But i2p is slow, a little bit harder to use, and from what I can remember, doesn't allow you to easily browse the clearnet (regular websites).

-• appendix-rock a day ago
+• appendix-rock 10 months ago

 These sort of “Tor evangelism” comments are so tiring, frankly.
 There are quite a few like it in this thread, in response to…not people poo-pooing Tor, or throwing the baby out with the bathwater, rather making quite level-headed and reasonable claims as to the shortcomings and limitations of the network / protocol / service / whatever.